 In 1700 he had built a small medrese which is now used as a public library.

 Due to the fact that many grand viziers had the same name, their birthplaces helped in distinguishing them: Corlulu means from Corlu, a small town in Eastern Thrace.
-Corlulu Ali Pacha was Grand Vizier in 1706-10 during the reign of Sultan Ahmet III: he followed strict budgetary policies and tried to limit unnecessary expense.
+Corlulu Ali Pacha was Grand Vizier in 1706-1710 during the reign of Sultan Ahmet III: he followed strict budgetary policies and tried to limit unnecessary expense.
 For this reason he was against waging war on Russia as suggested by King Charles II of Sweden, who, after having been defeated at Poltava in 1709, found refuge in Ottoman territory.
-Because of his position, Corlulu Ali Pacha lost his post in August 1710 and his life in the following year.
+Because of his views, Corlulu Ali Pacha lost his post in August 1710 and his life in the following year.
 The medrese he built opposite the turbe of Kara Mustafa Pacha now houses shops and a picturesque café.

 In 1714 Sultan Ahmet III waged war on Venice and easily re-conquered Morea, but an attack

 on Corfu was repelled.
 Austria intervened and Prince Eugene of Savoy won a decisive battle at Petervaradino.

 At the peace of Passarowitz in 1718, the Ottomans kept their conquests in Morea, but lost Belgrade, which was regarded as their key fortress on the Danube.